Organs of the body | Their Locations and Internal Functions

 The food from the stomach enters the small intestine at the duodenum.

-The duodenum is 25cms long and receives the secretions of bile juice and pancreatic juice.
+The duodenum is 25 cm long and receives bile juice and pancreatic juice secretions.

 The jejunum is 3 meters long, and the ileum is 3 meters long.

-Here, in the small intestine, there is a mixing of food with digestive juices, and chemical digestion and also absorption of food take place.
+Here, in the small intestine, there is a mixing of food with digestive juices, chemical digestion, and absorption of food.

 The food stays here for approximately 8 hours before entering the large intestine.